chandhanasathyaram/MACHINE-LEARNING-APPROACHES-FOR-STOCK-MARKET-TREND-PREDICTION/README.md

 This project explores various machine learning techniques to predict stock market trends using Python.
-It focuses on forecasting price movements (bullish, bearish, neutral) based on historical stock data, technical indicators, and sentiment analysis.
+It focuses on forecasting price movements based on historical stock data, technical indicators, and sentiment analysis.

 The goal is to design a data-driven system that learns from past market behavior and helps investors make informed trading decisions.